kalisio/kApp/docs/guides/customizing/tour.md

 :::

 ::: tip
-You can launch a tour using a query parameter with `tower=name-tour`.
+You can launch a tour using a query parameter with `tour=tour-name`.
 :::

 ### Only one tour associated with a route

 To configure a single tour associated with a route, you must:

 1. Add a tour property to the route configuration in the `src/router/routes.js` file.